Why It Works

 In a small bowl, whisk together flour, baking soda, and salt.

-On a lightly floured surface, roll dough out into a half-inch thick rectangle.
+On a lightly floured surface, roll dough out into a 1/2-inch thick rectangle.
 Cut dough into rectangles measuring approximately 1 by 2 inches.

-Line two baking sheets with parchment paper.
+Line 2 rimmed baking sheets with parchment paper.
 Place beignets on baking sheet, cover with a dish towel, and let rest 20 minutes.

 Fill a shallow dish with confectioners' sugar.
 While still hot, roll beignets in sugar to coat.
 When ready to serve beignets, roll or dust them with extra sugar.

-Make Sauce: In a medium saucepan, heat heavy cream over medium heat until simmering.
+To Make the Sauce: In a medium saucepan, heat heavy cream over medium heat until simmering.
 Whisk in sugar.
 Take heavy cream off heat and whisk in chocolate until melted.

 Whisk in salt, coffee, and vanilla extract.
 Serve warm with beignets.